awsdocs/aws-lambda-developer-guide/doc_source/samples-errorprocessor.md

 ## AWS CloudFormation template and additional resources<a name="sample-errorprocessor-template"></a>

-The application is implemented in two Node\.js modules and deployed with an AWS CloudFormation template and supporting shell scripts\.
+The application is implemented in two Node\.js modules and deployed with an AWS CloudFormation template and shell scripts\.
 The template creates the processor function, the random error function, and the following supporting resources\.
 + Execution role – An IAM role that grants the functions permission to access other AWS services\.
 + Primer function – An additional function that invokes the random error function to create a log group\.
 + Custom resource – An AWS CloudFormation custom resource that invokes the primer function during deployment to ensure that the log group exists\.